Employer Orientation Programme (EOP) & SIP Singapore 2026: The Complete First-Time Employer Guide

 - First-time employer.

-4. How to Complete EOP in 90 Minutes
+4. How to Complete the EOP

 - mom.gov.sg → Services → For Employers of Foreign Workers → Employer Orientation Programme.